harsh-panchal-804/LeetCode-Submissions-Downloader/README.md

 ## Usage

-Provide a step-by-step guide on how to use your project:

 1. Step 1: Get your LeetCode session cookie from the browser's dev tools.
 2. Step 2: Replace the `session_cookies` dictionary with your LeetCode session cookie.
 3. Step 3: Run the script.